BranaeCraveiro/Lab_Notebook/Protocols/psbA.md

 *albumin is viscous so pipet slowly*
 3. Add water, pipette up and down to mix.
 *Be careful not to make bubbles*
-4. Pipette 24uL of master mix into each replicate tube
+4. Pipette 24µL of master mix into each replicate tube
-5. Pipette 1uL of DNA into each replicate tube
+5. Pipette 1µL of DNA into each replicate tube
 *use new pipette tip for each replicate*
-4. briefly centrifuge pcr tubes before thermal cycler
+6. briefly centrifuge pcr tubes before thermal cycler
-5. run thermocycler program:
+7. run thermocycler program:
-    1. 98 for 30 sec
+    1. 95 for 30 seconds
-    2. 98 for 10 sec
+    2. 95 for 30 seconds
-    3. 69 for 30 sec
+    3. 45-68 for 60 seconds
-    4. 72 for 20 sec _repeat 2-4 for 30 cycles (# of cycles varies depending on input)_
+    4. 68 for 60 sec _repeat 2-4 for 40 cycles (# of cycles varies depending on input)
+    5. 68
-    5. 72 for 2 min
+    6. for 2 min
-    6. 8 for Forever
+    7. 8 for Forever

 # **ALL POST-PCR DONE IN OTHER ROOM (aka the rest of this protocol)**